fema-ffrd/overflow/docs/user-guide/flow-routing/flow-direction.md

 ## Performance Considerations

 The tiled algorithm for flat resolution is the most computationally intensive process implemented in Overflow.
 Flow direction rasters with large contiguous areas of undefined flows (e.g., large filled depressions or water bodies) can have a significant performance hit if used with a large `chunk_size`.

-For this reason it is reccomened to use a `chunk_size` no larger than 512.
+By default, the `flat_resolution_chunk_size_max` parameter caps the chunk size used during flat resolution at 512 pixels, even if you specify a larger `chunk_size` for the initial flow direction computation.
+This provides a good balance between performance and memory usage for most use cases.

+!!! tip "Advanced Python API Control"
+    If you're using the Python API and need finer control over performance, you can adjust the `flat_resolution_chunk_size_max` parameter.
+For example, if processing very large areas with extensive flat regions, you might reduce it further (e.g., to 256) to improve performance at the cost of more I/O operations.

 ## See Also